AtmanActive/MIDI-Transport-to-Mute/Extras/Reaper/README.md

 Once you have ReaLearn installed in your Reaper, add a ReaLearn instance to your Monitoring FX and import the file ReaLearn TalkBack Instance.json from this repository into it.

+The ReaLearn configuration is set to receive MIDI messages from MIDI-Transport-to-Mute.exe and to automate monitoring_fx_talkback_dimmer to lower the volume while talkback is active and to bring it back to unity gain when talkback is inactive.